 Filmmakers seems to be reaching an upper limit in terms of the amount of CGI detail that can humanly be taken in by an audience and I am predicting that Independence Day: Resurgence is it.
 Here every time there is a dogfight or mass destruction sequence, the screen is so busy with ships darting about firing at one another, objects crashing and exploding, and general chaos that it reaches a point of information overload and is impossible to take in everything that is happening without recourse to a pause button.
 In other words, all the epic size, mass destruction and kinetic chaos has faded into such a blur of happening that it falls into an indifferent tedium.

 In Germany, Roland Emmerich made The Noah’s Ark Principle (1984), Making Contact/Joey (1986), Ghost Chase (1987) and Moon 44 (1990).
 He came to the US to make Universal Soldier (1992), his first co-writing collaboration with Dean Devlin.
 The two next made was Stargate (1994), Independence Day, the English-language remake of Godzilla (1998) and the non-genre American War of Independence film The Patriot (2000).
-Emmerich, Devlin and their Centropolis production company have also acted as producers on a number of other films including the flop Crusaders in space comedy The High Crusade (1994), the short-lived alien on Earth tv series The Visitor (1997), the Virtual Reality film The Thirteenth Floor (1999), the giant spider film Eight Legged Freaks (2002) and the post-holocaust film Hell (2011).
-On his own, Roland Emmerich subsequently made the environmental disaster film The Day After Tomorrow (2004), the prehistoric 10,000 BC (2008), the end of the world film 2012 (2009), the historical non-genre Anonymous (2011) that proposes that Shakespeare’s plays were written by someone else, the action film White House Down (2013) and Stonewall (2015) about the birth of the US gay rights movement.
+Emmerich, Devlin and their Centropolis production company have also acted as producers on a number of other films including the flop Crusaders in space comedy The High Crusade (1994), the short-lived alien on Earth tv series The Visitor (1997), the Virtual Reality film The Thirteenth Floor (1999), the giant spider film Eight Legged Freaks (2002), the global warming film Hell (2011) and The Colony (2021).
+On his own, Roland Emmerich subsequently made the environmental disaster film The Day After Tomorrow (2004), the prehistoric 10,000 BC (2008), the end of the world film 2012 (2009), the historical non-genre Anonymous (2011) that proposes that Shakespeare’s plays were written by someone else, the action film White House Down (2013), Stonewall (2015) about the birth of the US gay rights movement, the war film Midway (2019) and the disaster movie Moonfall (2022).

-After parting from Emmerich, Dean Devlin disappeared off the radar apart from producing the odd thing such as Eight Legged Freaks, Cellular (2004), The Librarian tv movies, the Bermuda Triangle tv mini-series The Triangle (2005) and the tv series Leverage (2008-12).
-He subsequently went on to direct/write the disaster film Geostorm (2017).
+After parting from Emmerich, Dean Devlin disappeared off the radar apart from producing the odd thing such as Eight Legged Freaks, Cellular (2004) and The Deal (2022), the trio of tv movies The Librarian: Quest for the Spear (2004), The Librarian: Return to King Solomon’s Mines (2006) and The Librarian: The Curse of the Judas Chalice (2008) and subsequent tv series’ The Librarians (2014-8), the Bermuda Triangle tv mini-series The Triangle (2005) and the tv series Leverage (2008-12), The Outpost (2018-21) and The Ark (2023- ).
+He subsequently went on to direct/write the disaster film Geostorm (2017) and the thriller Bad Samaritan (2018).

 (Nominee for Best Special Effects at this site’s Best of 2016 Awards).